azureossd/azureossd.github.io/_posts/2026-02-16-Basic-Network-Troubleshooting-in-Linux.md

 After installation, these utilities can be launched directly from the console to display active connections in real time.

 ### `iftop` — Per-Connection Bandwidth
+Iftop also launches a UI which shows live traffic and can be useful to view current and active outbound connections.
 ```bash
 iftop -i eth0             # live bandwidth by connection pair
 iftop -i eth0 -f "port 443"   # filter to HTTPS only